“Regarde cette vidéo!” (Watch this video!) a friend from Quebec told me, holding up her phone. “Tu vas rire!” (You’re going to laugh!)

-What are the differences between the types of French?
+What are the differences between the French spoken in different French-speaking countries?

 As you now know, there are many different accents and dialects of French in the world.
 Since this is a relatively brief article, I won’t go into detail on every single variant of French, but I will give you some advice for how to learn a lot more about a particular one that might interest you a little later one.

 First, here are some basic differences between the more common French accents and standard French.